 - a.
-Jeopardize an ongoing investigation;
+Jeopardize an ongoing investigation.

 - b.
-Jeopardize the safety of an individual;
+Jeopardize the safety of an individual.

 - c.
 Cause a suspect to flee or evade detection; or

 - d.
 Result in the destruction of evidence.

 However, the information will be added to the Daily Crime Log once the adverse effect is no longer likely to occur.
-An electronic and hard copy are maintained by the Office of Safety and Security located in room 2105 at Central Campus.
+An electronic and hard copy are maintained at the Office of Safety and Security located in room 2105 at Central Campus.
+You may request to see the Daily Crime Log during normal business hours.